open-telemetry/opentelemetry-collector-contrib/receiver/redisreceiver/README.md

 _Required._

-### server_name
+### service_name

-The name of the Redis server.
-If present, this value will be added as a `server_name` Resource label.
-Useful for distinguishing between multiple Redis servers.
+The logical name of the Redis server.
+This value will be added as a `service.name` Resource label and may end up as a dimension on exported metrics, depending on the exporter.

-_Optional._
+_Required._

 ### password